The Impact of Baseball Anime - How Animation Cultivated Baseball Fans

 Star of the Giants - The Origin of Sports Anime and the Baseball Boom

 Star of the Giants, which began airing in 1968, is the origin of Japanese sports anime and a work that had immeasurable impact on baseball culture.
 The story of Hyuma Hoshi pursuing his dream of becoming a professional baseball player under his father Ittetsu's strict guidance embodied the values of effort and perseverance in Japan's high-growth era.
 The fictional Major League Ball Training Gear became a social phenomenon, explosively spreading baseball aspirations among children.
-The broadcast period of Star of the Giants coincided precisely with the V9 Giants' peak, and the synergy between anime and professional baseball drove baseball popularity to unprecedented heights.
+The broadcast period of Star of the Giants coincided precisely with the Yomiuri's championship run, and the synergy between anime and professional baseball drove baseball popularity to unprecedented heights.
 Ratings consistently exceeded 30%, and even children unfamiliar with baseball emotionally connected with Hyuma Hoshi.
 This anime transformed baseball from a sport to watch into a sport to dream about, enabling children to concretely envision becoming professional baseball players through animation.

 Find baseball anime DVDs and Blu-rays on Amazon